Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Real Data Application

+Another interesting application of our approach is estimating latent representations of reported mood and understanding time-of-day and day-of-week differences in their temporal patterns.
+We compare day-of-week average latent temporal patterns in the top panel of Figure \ref{fig:mood-avg-comb}.
+Our goal is to learn the effect of social schedules on emotional states.
+The latent trajectory reveals a clear clustering in the night-time levels of happiness: lowest in the early week (Monday to Wednesday), increases in the midweek (Thursday to Friday), and reaches highest in the weekend (Saturday to Sunday).
+This separation in the diurnal pattern of emotional states between days of the week is not visually apparent in the observed trajectories.

-We can now turn to our main scientific question and explore associations between within-day temporal patterns of mood disorder subtypes.
+One of the primary goal of this analysis is to explore the associations between within-day temporal patterns of mood disorder subtypes.
 Latent trajectories averaged within each diagnosis (Figure \ref{fig:mood-avg-comb} bottom panel), reveal an ordering of unhappiness between the diseases: Bipolar I $>$ Bipolar II $>$ MDD $>$ Anxiety $>$ Control.
-Within-day temporal trajectories are flatter compared to observed ones, but there is a much clearer separation between diagnosis groups.
-We next calculate latent subject-day mood scores and aggregate them using average and standard deviation for each subject across days.
-This gives us three mean and three SD latent FPC scores for each subject.
-Web Figure 25 top and bottom panel displays the distribution of the latent mean FPC scores and SD FPC scores respectively for five mood-disorder groups.
-It appears that bipolar I, bipolar II and MDD groups have lower mean fPC-1 score compared to the controls.
-Anxiety and MDD group seem to have higher SD fPC-1 score compared to controls.
-Similarly, Bipolar II is observed to have higher SD fPC-2 score compared to controls.
+Within-day temporal trajectories are flatter than observed ones, but there is a much clearer separation between diagnosis groups.
+We next calculate the latent subject-day mood scores and aggregate them using average and standard deviation for each subject across days.